flyingcircusio/fc-nixos/doc/src/postgresql.md

-Upgrading to a new major version, for example from 13.x to 14.x, requires a migration of the old database cluster living in {file}`/srv/postgresql/13` to the new data directory at {file}`/srv/postgresql/14`.
+Upgrading to a new major version, for example from 13.x to 14.x, requires a migration of the old database cluster living in {file}`/srv/postgresql/13` to a new data directory at {file}`/srv/postgresql/14`.
 A common way to do this is to use {command}`pg_upgrade` bundled with PostgreSQL.
 This works on our platform but doing it properly is not trivial.